 - iii) Fixed income, including high yield fixed income and international fixed income

 - iv) Real estate

-- v) Private Equity and Alternatives
+- v) Private Equity

-- vi) Real Return Pool
+- vi) Absolute Return

+- vii) Real Assets

 - A systematic methodology for re-balancing the investment portfolio is required to ensure proper implementation and adequate risk control concerning ACERA's asset allocation. - Adding or deleting asset classes or investment Managers should be considered in light of the impact such decisions are likely to have on the general complexity and cost structure of the portfolio, as well as ACERA's ability to prudently achieve its investment and funding goals over the long run.